40 Things Turning 35 in 2020

 In Portland, Oregon, the statue Portlandia was installed on October 6, 1985, after being floated up the Willamette River on a barge.
 Sculpted by Raymond Kaskey, Portlandia is a 34-plus-foot copper statue of a woman holding a trident.
 Although it was obviously famous to Portland residents at the time, it became nationally notable when the TV show Portlandia borrowed its name and likeness (after negotiations with Kaskey).

 The WELL (Whole Earth 'Lectronic Link—another backronym) is one of the original online communities.
-Founded by Stewart Brand and Larry Brilliant, it began as a BBS (Bulletin Board System) accessible via dialup modem, and evolved over the years as online services did.
+Founded by Stewart Brand and Larry Brilliant, it began as a BBS (Bulletin Board System) accessible via dial-up modem, and evolved over the years as online services did.
 The WELL set the template for how people could interact online.
-There's a good summary above, and here's a much longer panel discussion covering topics including the WELL:

-In 1985, Phil Collins released his most successful solo album, No Jacket Required.
+In 1985, Phil Collins released his most successful solo album, No Jacket Required, which included the hit songs "Sussudio," "One More Night," and "Don't Lose My Number."
 It became a Diamond record (more than 10 times Platinum) and won three Grammys, including Album of the Year.
 He performed tracks from the album at Live Aid that year.
-Here he is performing "Long Long Way to Go" with Sting at London's Live Aid:

-Compact Discs became available in the early 1980s, but it took until 1985 for them to go mainstream.
+Compact discs became available in the early 1980s, but it took until 1985 for them to go mainstream.
 Dire Straits' Brothers in Arms sold a million copies on CD, outselling its vinyl release.
 This was likely due to it being an early DDD (all-digital) recording, intended for the relatively new CD format.
-My favorite song from the record?
-"Money for Nothing," of course: